The Solstice House

 Community Membership: Donation-based – Compass Club & The Nest only

 Join our family adventures, beach days, and parent gatherings without weekly classes.
-Community events will be schedule throughout the week depending on the adventure!
+Community events will be scheduled throughout the week depending on the adventure!

 *Families who send aides or volunteer during program days receive half-price tuition — our way of honoring the extra time, care, and love you bring to our community.

-We work hard to keep Rise affordable because we know the value of a safe, supportive, and joyful place for kids to grow.
+We work hard to keep The Solstice House affordable because we know the value of a safe, supportive, and joyful place for kids to grow.

 Meet the Founder

-Hi, I’m Candice , the heart and chaos coordinator behind Rise Community.
+Hi, I’m Candice , the heart and chaos coordinator behind The Solstice House.
 I’m a parent first, to a wildly brilliant, NeuroUnique kid who has been my greatest teacher and inspiration for building this community.

 *Real photo, not Ai - this is just the perfect representation of our relationship!